Why the same fix never works for everyone

 When does your fog worsen?
 Look for specific patterns:

-• No clear pattern: suggests deeper cause like ongoing nutritional deficiency, chronic systemic inflammation, or undiagnosed condition
+- No clear pattern: suggests deeper cause such as ongoing nutritional deficiency, chronic systemic inflammation, thyroid dysfunction, or undiagnosed condition

 For strategies connecting daily routines to cognitive clarity, our sleep and focus connection guide covers the research in detail.